Learn Game Engine Programming

 Online tools:

 To use the GPU, you need to go through a graphics API.
-OpenGL and Direct3D 11 are the easiest to start with.
-Their successors, Vulkan and Direct3D 12, are more complex, but these are what modern engines use because they allow building multiple command buffers in parallel with multriple threads.
+Modern engines use Direct3D 12 or Vulkan because they allow building multiple command buffers in parallel with multriple threads.
+However, Direct3D 11 is easier to learn.
 Below are resources for these APIs.

 Direct3D 11: